jhrcook/jhrcook-website/content/posts/2026-04-20_deepagents-getting-started/index.md

 I'm very excited to see what I can build with the DeepAgents library.

-The obvious next step is to continue reading the docuemntation to familialize myself with this capabilities.
+The obvious next step is to continue reading the documentation to familiarize myself with this capabilities.
 Namely, I want to better understand the steps of the agent as I think optimizing and enhancing this process will open the door to more powerful features.

 Otherwise, as I noted in a few places in this post, researching the broader environment of tools will be necessary.